Published 14:30 IST, October 20th 2019

 Hong Kong protests

-Later Saturday, supporters waving U.S. and British flags held a prayer rally to call for outside help for ir cause. protest march is planned for Sunday, with organizers vowing to hold event even though it failed to win approval from police, who cited risks to public order.
+Later Saturday, supporters waving U.S. and British flags held a prayer rally to call for outside help for their cause.
+The protest march is planned for Sunday, with organizers vowing to hold the event even though it failed to win approval from police, who cited risks to public order.

-Protesters are trying to keep pressure on government to respond to ir demands, including full democracy and an independent inquiry into alleged police brutality. y're also using Sunday's rally to raise a more recent demand for government to scrap a ban installed this month on face masks at public garings.
-Organisers said demonstrators would defy police because Hong Kong's constitution guarantees right to protest.
+Protesters are trying to keep the pressure on the government to respond to their demands, including full democracy and an independent inquiry into alleged police brutality.
+They're also using Sunday's rally to raise a more recent demand for the government to scrap a ban installed this month on face masks at public gatherings.
+Organisers said demonstrators would defy the police because Hong Kong's constitution guarantees the right to protest.

 Advertisement